mohelt/InternCheatSheets/docs/InternGitCheatSheet.md

 ## Useful Habits ##
-Commit **Early**, Commit **Often**.
+- Commit **Early**, Commit **Often**.

-Commit **Often**, Perfect **Later**.
+- Commit **Often**, Perfect **Later**.

-Follow good git commit message rules (https://github.com/erlang/otp/wiki/writing-good-commit-messages).
+- Follow good git commit message rules (https://github.com/erlang/otp/- wiki/writing-good-commit-messages).
 In summary, first line 50 characters max in imperative language.
 Skip a line then more detailed explanation in imperative language.

-Never work directly on the main branch. create your own, also never push to the main branch directly.
+- Never work directly on the main branch. create your own, also never push to the main branch directly.

-Reference related issues in your commits.
+- Reference related issues in your commits.

+- After cloning your fork it is useful to add a remote to your the upstream project: `git remote add upstream https://github.com/coreos/<project>.git`.
+This will allow you to frequently pull the latest changes via `git pull upstream`.

-## Typical Scenerios ##
+## Typical Scenarios ##

 ### Basic Workflow ###